Memristor: Extrinsic mechanism

 Based on research performed between 1999 and 2003, Bowen et al. published experiments in 2006 on a magnetic tunnel junction (MTJ) endowed with bi-stable spin-dependent states(resistive switching).

 The MTJ consists in a SrTiO_{3} (STO) tunnel barrier that separates half-metallic oxide LSMO and ferromagnetic metal CoCr electrodes.
 The MTJ's usual two device resistance states, characterized by a parallel or antiparallel alignment of electrode magnetization, are altered by applying an electric field.
 When the electric field is applied from the CoCr to the LSMO electrode, the tunnel magnetoresistance (TMR) ratio is positive.
-When the direction of electric field is reversed, the TMR is negative.
+When the direction of the electric field is reversed, the TMR is negative.
 In both cases, large amplitudes of TMR on the order of 30% are found.
 Since a fully spin-polarized current flows from the half-metallic LSMO electrode, within the Julliere model, this sign change suggests a sign change in the effective spin polarization of the STO/CoCr interface.
 The origin to this multistate effect lies with the observed migration of Cr into the barrier and its state of oxidation.
 The sign change of TMR can originate from modifications to the STO/CoCr interface density of states, as well as from changes to the tunneling landscape at the STO/CoCr interface induced by CrOx redox reactions.